Emad-H/Physical-Verification-using-SKY130/README.md

 ### Lab - Wide Spacing and Notch Rules

-Let us look at exerces 1 c.
+Let us look at exercise 1 c.
 If we select the cursor box over the area and run a DRC report, we can find 2 errors.
 The first is a regular spacing error for the smaller rectangle, and the second shows a wide spacing error for the larger rectangle.

 ![drc wide](Day3/3-8.png)